Boolean proportions: Comparison

-Boolean proportions have been embedded into a logical setting before by \citeA{Klein82} and \citeA{Miclet09}.
-The most important conceptual difference between our framework and \citeS{Klein82} and \citeS{Miclet09} frameworks is that in our model, we make the underlying structure explicit, which allows us to finer distinguish between boolean structures with different functions and constants.
-Moreover, in contrast to the aforementioned works which define boolean proportions {\em ad hoc}, our framework is an instance of a much more general abstract algebraic model formulated in the generic language of universal algebra \cite{Antic_i4}.
+Boolean proportions have been embedded into a logical setting before by \cite{Klein82} and \cite{Miclet09} (and see \cite{Lepage03}).
+The most important conceptual difference between our framework and the models in \cite{Klein82} and \cite{Miclet09} is that in ours, we make the underlying structure explicit, which allows us to finer distinguish between boolean structures with different functions and constants.
+Moreover, in contrast to the aforementioned works which define analogical proportions only in the boolean domain, our framework is an instance of an abstract algebraic model formulated in the general language of universal algebra \cite{Antic22}.